-Grant recipients that have previously received CPRIT grant funding may submit an application for competitive renewal under the Established Company Product Development Award.
+Grant recipients that have previously received CPRIT grant funding may submit an application for competitive renewal under the Texas Company Product Development award mechanism.
 Before submitting a renewal application, applicants must consult with the Product Development Programmatic Office (see section 13.2) to determine whether it is appropriate for their company to seek renewal funding at this time.

-APPLICATION REVIEW 9.
+9. APPLICATION REVIEW